TheSaucySalmon/TuneoutDisplay-Realtime-S2S/README.md

 | OS | Raspberry Pi OS 64-bit (Trixie / Debian 13), kernel 6.12.x |
 | Compositor | Not a clue |

-I added support for generic usb devices (speaker/mic), so you can use whatever.
-Audio controls should be exposed to Home Assistant via MQTT, hopefully.
-At least that's what Codex says.
+This repo currently supports both `seeed_2mic_hat` / WM8960 setups and `generic_usb` setups using USB microphones and USB speakers/headsets.

+Generic USB devices can expose HA MQTT number entities for:

+- assistant / voice volume
+- speaker volume
+- mic sensitivity
+- brightness

+On `generic_usb`, voice and speaker volume currently point at the same underlying USB output path.

 ---

 ## Features

 - **HA Lovelace kiosk** - Chromium in kiosk mode, launches automatically after boot and waits for HA to be reachable before opening
-- **Voice-runtime ready shell** - Kiosk, audio, MQTT, and touch pieces are set up independently so you can plug in your own assistant runtime
+- **OpenAI Realtime first-pass integration** - Assistant runtime can open a Realtime session, stream mic audio, and play returned model audio
+- **Wake-word runtime path** - OpenWakeWord is wired in as the wake gate for the assistant runtime
+- **Manual HA trigger** - Assistant runtime exposes an HA button entity for manual Realtime testing
 - **Music Assistant playback** - Sendspin native player; appears automatically in MA 2.7+
-- **MQTT auto-discovery** - Device registers itself in HA with Voice Volume, Media Volume, Brightness, and Mic Sensitivity entities - no YAML needed
+- **MQTT auto-discovery** - Device registers itself in HA with assistant state, mute, audio status, and control entities
 - **Touch scrolling** - Daemon translates touchscreen swipe gestures into scroll-wheel events for labwc/Wayland
-- **Independent volume channels** - TTS/voice and media are separate ALSA softvol streams, each with its own HA slider
+- **Independent volume channels on Seeed audio** - TTS/voice and media are separate ALSA softvol streams on the WM8960 path
-- **Per-device mic tuning** - Mic sensitivity is adjustable from HA, persists across reboots, useful for different room sizes and placements
+- **Generic USB audio controls** - USB speaker and mic volume controls can be exposed in HA via MQTT
+- **Realtime debug entities** - Realtime status, transcript, and last response can be surfaced in HA for testing

 ---